BluntlyCat/jquery-textflow/README.md

 ###Example using

-First copy the django_textflow folder to the root path of your Django project.
+First copy the textflow folder to the root path of your Django project.

 Your project root now should look like this:

 * project-root
  + project
- + django_textflow
+ + textflow
  + manage.py

 Then open the ```settings.py``` file, find the ```INSTALLED_APPS``` section and enable the app.